Romuald Figuier: Life and career

-His third attempt, representing Monaco again, in the 1974 Eurovision Song Contest with "Celui qui reste et celui qui s'en va", was 4th.
+His third attempt, representing Monaco again, in the Eurovision Song Contest 1974 with "Celui qui reste et celui qui s'en va", was 4th.

 Romuald represented Luxembourg in the VIII International Song Festival in Sopot, Poland, in August 1968, reaching third place in international competition with the theme "Rien n'a changé".

 In February 1973, Romuald represented France with "Laisse-moi le temps" in the XIV International Song Festival in Viña del Mar, Chile, where he finished 2nd and got the prize for the Best Singer.
 Some months later, Paul Anka bought the rights of the song from the authors (Michel Jourdan/Caravelli), and along with Sammy Cahn composed lyrics in English, giving it to Frank Sinatra, who made it famous all over the world as "Let Me Try Again" (from Ol' Blue Eyes Is Back, Reprise Records, October 1973).

+Romuald died on 12 May 2026, at the age of 88.